 The white-haired goldenrod’s range is limited to the Red River Gorge region of eastern Kentucky.
 The plant occurs in three Kentucky counties: Menifee, Powell, and Wolfe.
 Almost all of its known occurrences are located on the Daniel Boone National Forest, with the remaining occurring on private land.

-Cooperative recovery efforts by the Service and its partners, the U.S. Forest Service and the Kentucky State Nature Preserves Commission addressed threats and provided adequate protection and management to ensure the plant's recovery and survival.
-In addition, monitoring efforts by these partners documented additional occurrences of the plant that substantially increased the known number and distribution of white-haired goldenrod occurrences rangewide.
+Cooperative recovery efforts by the Service and its partners, the U.S. Forest Service and the Kentucky State Nature Preserves Commission, substantially increased the known number and distribution of white-haired goldenrod occurrences rangewide.
+Efforts also addressed threats and provided adequate protection and management to ensure the plant’s recovery and survival.

 Over the last two decades years, the Daniel Boone National Forest redirected trails, installed and maintained protective fencing around sensitive locations where the plant is found, completed numerous back-country patrols near white-haired goldenrod habitats, and placed informational signs at rock shelters, picnic areas, and trailheads that provided information about the plant and ways the public could avoid impacting it.

 The Kentucky State Nature Preserves Commission completed multiple status surveys for the species from 1996 to 2013, including an intensive range-wide effort in 2008-2009.
 These surveys documented each occurrence’s population size and viability, habitat condition, and the severity of the threats facing each population.
 The Kentucky State Nature Preserves Commission also prepared a variety of fact sheets and posters that educated the public about the plant and how to protect its populations.